 In trying to get some of my coworkers involved in a fun, team building exercise that would work our brains and our bodies, I created a work team for a local 5 km Obstacle Mud run called The Grapes of Wrath happening in Niagara.
 This fun annual fundraising event created by the Canadian Cancer Society (according to their website) is about the survival of the fittest and puts all those other run-of-the-mill, cookie-cutter marathon runs to shame!

 I was surprised to see that my team quickly grew to 10 members.
 Some of them don’t really know what they signed up for!
 Sshhh, don’t tell them, but here it is:

 #1.
 Set Goals

 Every year, I set goals for myself.
-This year, I’m getting down to the basics with working on my nutrition, core and getting stronger.
+This year, I’m getting down to the basics of working on my nutrition, core and getting stronger.
 You can also read about my goals from 2016 and 2015.
 Setting goals helps me plan my year and see exactly how I want to tackle it.
-Once my goals are set, I break them down in smaller goals that are attainable.
+Once I set my goals, I break them down into smaller goals that are attainable.
 You can track your goals and running stats with my free downloadable running log.

 #2.
 Sign up for a challenge

 One way I keep motivated is by signing up for charity and non-charity runs.
 Last year, I did 2 major races, my first one was my first 1/2 marathon at the Niagara Falls Woman’s Half Marathon, the second was my very first triathlon.
 This year, since I’m working on getting stronger, big milestone races are not on my agenda.
 However, my first challenge will the Grapes of Wrath 2017.